Checking Your Blood Pressure Could Save Your Life

 • Get your family involved in your plan.

-Sources: High Blood Pressure, leaving site icon Centers for Disease Control and Prevention, 2023; Measure Your Blood Pressure, leaving site icon CDC, 2024; Facts about Hypertension, leaving site icon CDC, 2023; Know Your Risk for High Blood Pressure, leaving site icon CDC, 2023; Lower Numbers Start Here, leaving site icon American Heart Association; Prevalence and Frequency of Self-measured Blood Pressure Monitoring in US Adults Aged 50-80 Years, leaving site icon JAMA Network Medical News, 2022
+Sources: High Blood Pressure, leaving site icon Centers for Disease Control and Prevention, 2024; Measure Your Blood Pressure, leaving site icon CDC, 2024; High Blood Pressure Facts, leaving site icon CDC, 2024; High Blood Pressure Risk Factors, leaving site icon CDC, 2024; Lower Numbers Start Here, leaving site icon American Heart Association; Prevalence and Frequency of Self-measured Blood Pressure Monitoring in US Adults Aged 50-80 Years, leaving site icon JAMA Network Medical News, 2022

 Originally published 5/11/2020; Revised 2022, 2023, 2024